uamechi/uamechi/README.md

 # Hello, I'm Ulari
 <a href="https://linkedin.com/in/ulari"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-[Brief Introduction - Remove this afterwards]

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+Welcome to my portfolio!
+I am passionate about cybersecurity and aim to excel as a cybersecurity analyst.
+I hold a master's degree in cybersecurity, which has equipped me with a strong foundation in cybersecurity principles, practices, and technologies.

+My portfolio showcases my knowledge in threat detection, incident response, and security architecture, demonstrating my ability to contribute effectively to any cybersecurity team or project.

+Please take a moment to explore my portfolio and learn more about my skills, and projects.
+Thank you for visiting!

 ## Objective
 [Provide Objective - Remove this afterwards]]